ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The specific format of the public keys MUST be specified in the application profile (REQ2).

+The specific format of the identifiers of group members MUST be specified in the application profile (REQ3).

 ### ace-group/gid/pub-key

 This resource implements GET and POST handlers.